aleemon/nemwebR/README.md

 -   Speed improvements – the functions are currently built on the base `read.csv()` function, `dplyr::read_csv()` isn’t usable because of the AEMO header structure.
-A read function from the Data Table package will likely help improve speed
+A read function from the `Data Table` package will likely improve speed

--   Formatting challenge — Current reports are released based on AEMO trading days (4:30 - 4:00 AM) whereas archive datasets are stored based on settlement (i.e. starting and ending at midnight)
+-   Formatting challenge — Current reports are released based on AEMO trading days (4:30 - 4:00 AM) whereas archive datasets are stored based on settlement (i.e. starting and ending at midnight).
+This is annoying.